VKSingh03/astar_turtlebot_ros_noetic/README.md

 Note:
 + The speeds for Left and right wheels should be given after consideration of turtlebot max limit for speed/acceleration.
 For proper outputs, keep it within 20 rpm for each wheel.
 + The inputs and goal points should be given with reference to ROS map.
 If initial state is given other than (0 0 0), then it should also be changed in Launch file before starting the node.
++ As the package already contains an actions.txt, the turtlebot will not wait for the new file to be generated.
+If a new action set is to be generated, the existing actions.txt should be deleted and then the above launch file should be run again.

 ## Github Link
 [Repository](https://github.com/VKSingh03/astar_turtlebot_ros_noetic.git)